tagundo/elichika/docs/README.md

 		- Bond story & Voice navigation will return as default because there is no way to create new one.
 		- KO, ZH & JA dictionary skill is not writen, only english right now.
 		- Gacha voice is working but background music will stop immediately.
-		- Playing on custom live will ended if the active skill is activated (deretore issue).
+		- Playing on custom live will ended if the active skill is activated (acbmaker code missing).
         - Training tree parameter is missing for each role.
 		- Dual skill not supported, A and B condition is doable later.
         - Only JP Client Android working right now.